The measurement problem in the light of the theory of decoherence: Conclusion

 \section{Conclusion}

-The aim of this paper was to investigate fundamental issues concerning the implementation of measurements in (relativistic) QM.
-As we have seen, such a work is not only useful to found quantum theory on solid bases, but it also delivered fruitful and unexpected results.
-Various philosophical ideas were formulated on the way, as well as two distinct arguments showing the impossibility to build a deterministic theory superseding QM.

-In Section \ref{measurement problem}, we saw that the measurement problem is much more a problem of words than a problem of maths.
+The aim of this paper was to investigate the measurement problem of QM in all its ramifications.
+We argued that the measurement problem is much more a problem of words than a problem of maths.
 More precisely, it is the challenge of integrating the lessons of the theory of decoherence in the physicist's language, along with accepting the relativity of facts as a fundamental aspect of the universe.
 We also realized that the usual manichean choice between epistemic and ontic meaning of the wave function is too schematic.
 To show this, we decomposed the problem into two main questions: the status of the collapse and the emergence of classicality.
 Examining the first led us to argue that the collapse is not a physical process, but merely a natural consequence of the probabilistic nature of quantum theory.
 We coined some vocabulary (‘possible histories’, ‘split’, ‘recombine’, ‘fact’\ldots) to speak of the mathematics of QM, in the hope of raising clear pictures in mind with as few counter-intuitive properties as possible.
 This language was used in the sequel to address the second question: once explained the disappearance of interferences, of quantum correlations and of indeterminism at our scales, we found no reason to believe after all that QM is not universally valid.
 It also revealed the very special role of the position eigenbasis (both for decoherence and in terms of measurements accessible to humans), shed new lights on the uncertainty principle and highlighted the relativity of facts.
 The wave function clearly appeared as observer dependent, and we checked that it does not entail any probabilistic inconsistency by revisiting the Wigner's friend thought experiment.

-In Section \ref{relativistic}, we considered the apparent incompatibility between special relativity and two kinds of instantaneities that seem to appear in QM.
-By the time it was historically developed, quantum theory was not built to integrate special relativity, so that it is always surprising to contemplate their ‘peaceful coexistence’ (expression coined by \cite{shimony1978metaphysical}).
-We formulated a mathematical consistency condition that proved to share deep logical links with other fundamental postulates in physics, and it also implied the non-measurability (hence the non-physicality) of the Dirac field.
-The following diagram summarizes all the logical relationships established in Section \ref{relativistic}: